AjazKSyed/ajazksyed.github.io/resume.md

 - Used React Native to talk to back end on RESTful API over HTTPS.
 - Allow users to create their account, link up with each other, and chat with each other with an in-house chat system.
 - Created backend via Express.js framework and used MVC to talk to database.
-- Implemented PostgreSQL to make a simple relational database that uses.
-1:1, 1:N, and M:N relationships to build the social network for the app.
+- Implemented PostgreSQL to make a simple relational database that uses 1:1, 1:N, and M:N relationships to build the social network for the app.
 - Designed entire UI for the app.

 ## ArtCab LLC (Remote)
 *ArtCab was an app to connect professionals in the film industry to each other, basically like linkedIn for the bollywood entertainment industry.*

+[*Product Video*]

 **UI/UX Designer** (April 2020 — August 2020)